GodKnows1/bloc_pattern/README.md

-# blocpattern
+# blocpattern -> Counter App

-A new Flutter application.
+A new Flutter application to depict the BLoC architecture.
+Comments are given in the Dart Files to let you understand the Code and BloC architecture.
+(I suppose :p)

 ## Getting Started